irst hAD – This post includes affiliate links. Please see my Disclosure page for more details.

 We had the Villa Maria – a superior room – and it was extremely roomy and spacious.
 Even the bathroom was huge with a gorgeous roll top bath and a large walk in rainforest shower.
 The bed was huge and comfy, and the room well stocked with a Nespresso machine.
 I, of course, forgot to take photos before we dumped our stuff everywhere and trashed the room so soz about that but I mean… I’ve got a bubba to look after!

-They’d even supplied us with a travel cot which was helpful, although if you are planning on using their travel cot, make sure you bring your own mattress.
-The ‘mattress’ they supply is practically a thin bit of wood with the tiniest amount of foam around it.
-Rock solid and no way I would dare sleep my child directly on it.
-Luckily, we had brought our sleepyhead, as Arthur is used to sleeping in this at home.
+They’d even supplied us with a travel cot which was helpful, especially seeing as when you are travelling, you can use these travel cot hacks to make your life easier whilst in the hotel room!
+Luckily, we had brought our sleepyhead, as Arthur is used to sleeping in this at home, so this paired with the travel cot was perfect.
 Although, another point to note which I hadn’t even thought about prior to our stay was that I am so used to him being in our Tutti Bambini Cozee which is a ‘next to me’ style crib, on my eye level, that it was really weird sleeping with him so low down the ground.
 I ended up spending my whole sleep tight on the edge of the bed so I could look down and see him.
 I guess Taylor was alright though – he practically had the gorgeous huge bed to himself!

 We unpacked and settled into the room before heading out for some dinner.
 We wandered down to the Pantiles but ended up going with a trusty Zizzi’s.
 By the time we’d eaten, it was time to get back for baby’s bath and bed.